 We believe that loving relationships should permeate every aspect of church life.
 That is why we have several initiatives that address various needs, hurts, and struggles.

 Living Free offers care and recovery groups designed to help address the struggles and needs that each one of us has in life.
 Groups range in topics including addiction, loss, broken marriages, finances, boundaries, and so much more.
 We also offer care and classroom programming for kids from 6 weeks to 11 years of age.

-On the third Saturday of the month, our Pit Stop volunteers provide light maintenance and small repairs on vehicles for single moms and the elderly at no charge.
+On the third Saturday of the month, our Pit Stop team members provide light maintenance and small repairs on vehicles for single moms and the elderly at no charge.
 The service is provided at 7:30am at our NW Albuquerque location (Riverside) and includes oil changes, replacing belts, and fixing brakes.
 Those in need of repairs can attend any Sagebrush service and get a paper program stamped at the Information Desk to bring on the morning of Pit Stop.

 Our Jail & Prison team brings Sagebrush services to men, women, and children in detention centers in and around Albuquerque each week.
 It is our goal to remind them that there is a God who loves them and a community willing to reach out to them.